mne-tools/mne-python/doc/source/contributing.rst

      git config --global user.name "Your Name"
      git config --global user.email you@yourdomain.example.com

+If you are going to :ref:`setup-github` eventually, this email address should be the same as the one used to sign up for a GitHub account.
+For more information about configuring your git installation, see :ref:`customizing-git`.

 The following sections cover the installation of the git software, the basic configuration, and links to resources to learn more about using git.